 Yesterday marked fifteen years since I began my career working in Mobile Telecoms.
 Back in February 2001, things were very different in my life.
 I was recovering from a nasty accident (I shattered my ankle after being hit by a car late in 2000), on crutches, and hobbled into a new job with what was then BT Cellnet in the outer reaches of south Leeds.
 That employer became O2, a few of my friends joined the company too (and one or two are still there!), and I moved on after four years, and joined later in 2005 an independent mobile telecoms reseller in Sheffield.

 Another four years there, before I was made redundant late in 2009 (a fourth owner in the time I was there, that chose to merge us into the new parent and close the office).
 Ironically I now use the current owner – it has changed hands twice since – for some services in my current employ.
 Which is in London, of course, and I’ve been with my current employer now for nearly six years, as a specialist in mobile.
-Life is better (mentally and financially) nowadays, although there have been wobbles inbetween, and I marry the love of my life next month.
+Life is better (mentally and financially) nowadays, although there have been wobbles in-between, and I marry the love of my life next month.

-So to reflect on that fifteen years, here are ten songs around the idea of communication.
+So to reflect on those fifteen years, here are ten songs around the idea of communication.
 Needless to say, I’m sticking with telephones – there are a surprisingly large number of songs on the wider subject – and I had to be fairly ruthless to keep it to ten.

 And no, there is no Stevie Wonder, Carly Rae Jepsen, or Adele, here.
 There are more interesting songs than those for this week.

-Der Telefon-Anruf (The Telephone Call)
+/Der Telefon-Anruf (The Telephone Call)

 Where else to start?
 One of the few songs to be riddled with telephone sounds – the initial beat is built from them – this came from the probably least-loved album by the German electronic pioneers.
 Electric Café (or Techno Pop as it was originally intended to be known) has a couple of genuinely great moments, but this song isn’t one of them, really.
 A rather cold and sterile song supposedly dealing with the difficulties of a long-distance relationship over the telephone, it is most notable for the sampling and construction, rather than the song itself.